typicode/husky/docs/README.md

 [ -s "$NVM_DIR/nvm.sh" ] && \. "$NVM_DIR/nvm.sh"
 ```

-!> **for some apps (eg, VS Code), you can resolve this simply by restarting the app. try this before following any of these steps above!**
+!> **For some apps (e.g., VS Code), you can resolve this simply by restarting the app.
+Try this before following any of these steps above!**

 ## Hooks not running